 What was meant by the civilising mission of the colonisers.
 SOLUTION The European countries acquired colonies in the East Asian countries to exploit their natural resources.
 Like other European countries, the French also propagated that it was their mission to bring the benefits of civilization to backward people.
 They posed that they were driven by the idea of the civilizing mission.
 Like the British in India, the French claimed they were bringing modern civilization to Vietnam.
-They considered that it was their duty to bring modern ideas into their colonies even at the cost of destroying the local culture, beliefs, etc. Q.5.
+They considered that it was their duty to bring modern ideas into their colonies even at the cost of destroying the local culture, beliefs, etc. Q.2.
 Explain the following:

 Women workers in Britain attacked the Spinning Jenny.
 SOLUTION Women workers in Britain attacked the Spinning Jenny because it speeded up the spinning process, and consequently, reduced labour demand.
 This caused a valid fear of unemployment among women working in the woollen industry.
 Till date, they had survived on hand spinning, but this was placed in peril by the new machine.
-Q.6.
-Write a note on: Huynh Phu So.
+Q.3.
+Explain the following: